kaiser-rpg/KaiserRPG.github.io/pages/rule/combat/attack_and_defend.md

 If the attack is ranged then the attacker was unable to strike but, unless it was made at Point Blank range, it does not provide any Counter chance.
 Some powers allow a defender to act upon a failed ranged attack.

-{% include meta.html content = "When Offensive and Defensive rolls occur, it does not mean that the attacker has swung once with their sword and the defender raised a shield to block it.
+{% include meta.html content = "When Offensive and Defensive Rolls occur, it does not mean that the attacker has swung once with their sword and the defender raised a shield to block it.
 The rolls represent a possible series of moves and countermoves that all take place within a short period of time.
 It is up to the GM and the players to narrate what an attack looks like, whether that be many quick slashes with a dagger, a well-placed arrow, or quick back-and-forth between attacker and defender."%}